Fairfield Possession of Drugs in a Car

 Free Consultation with a Millburn CDS Attorney

-Do not take any chances when it comes to your right to drive.
-If you are convicted of possession of drugs in a motor vehicle, you will almost certainly lose your driving privileges for a very long time.
+Do not take any chances when it comes to your driving record, or your criminal record for that matter.
+If you are convicted of possession of drugs in a motor vehicle, your insurance may spike, and you may find yourself convicted of a criminal drug possession offense for the drugs as well, depending on your situation.
 That’s why you should always speak with an attorney about your CDS charges.
 Call the Tormey Law Firm today at 201-654-3464 so that we can begin your defense.
 You can also email us to schedule an in-person meeting at our Newark office.